opele/simpleMasterServer/readme.md

 135.125.202.170 is the IP of my own hosted master server but you can replace/add any other host.

-# How to add my IP to a MasterServer
+# How to add my IP to a Master Server
 Dedicated servers have config files which you can update with the master server IP.

 Or you can use this console command which also works with servers started from within the game: